srynprjl/data-science-lab/lab-iii/README.md

 1. Writing and Reading JSON Data
 - Stores student details (ID, name, and marks) in a JSON file
 - Reads the JSON file and displays the student information
-- Handles exceptions related to file access and JSON decoding **Input:**
+- Handles exceptions related to file access and JSON decoding<br />
+**Input:**
 ![alt text](../outputs/lab3-4input.png)
 **Output:**